sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 **Is this true for Vault?
 Even though we're using the no-TLS development server?**

 The secret included in your Sensu handler will be exposed to Sensu services at runtime as an environment variable.
-Sensu automatically redacts the `secrets` scope of the request payload and the environment variable from all Sensu service logs and dashboards to prevent secret leakage.
+Sensu only exposes secrets to Sensu services like environment variables and automatically redacts secrets from all logs, the API, and the dashboard.

 ## Use Env for secrets management